 Subversive Virtue: Asceticism and Authority in the Second-Century Pagan World.
 University Park: Pennsylvania State University Press, 1995.

 Early Monastic Rules: The Rules of the Fathers and the Regula Orientalis.
 Collegeville: Liturgical Press, 1982.
 (Co-translator)

 “Seeing God(s): Images and the Divine in Pagan and Christian Thought in the Second to Fourth Centuries C.E.”
-8-page typescript accetped for publication in Studia Patristica, vol. 45.
+Studia Patristica 59 (2013): 5-10.

 “Late Antique Visuality: Blurring the Boundaries Between Word and Image, Pagan and Christian.”
 In David Brakke, Deborah Deliyannis, & Edward Watts, eds., Shifting Cultural Frontiers in Late Antiquity, 139-149.
 Farnham, Surrey & Burlington VT: Ashgate, 2012.

 “Living Images in the Ekphrasis of Homer and Hesiod.”
 In Papers of the Langford Latin Seminar 15: 113-141.
 Prenton: Oxbow Books, 2012.